 Preparation for this exam is a critical step in the education of a Ph.D. student.
 It provides an opportunity for the student to synthesize information and concepts from coursework, research, and independent reading (in both geoscience and other disciplines) and integrate such knowledge to form a coherent understanding of geoscience.
-The exam can be roughly broken down into two parts, and the total length is usually 2 to 3 hours.
+The exam can be roughly broken down into two parts, and the total length is usually 3 hours or less.